npmcomponent/philbooth-spooks.js/README.md

 the array property `args` may also be set to specify any arguments which must be passed to that function.

+`options.mode` is an optional mode constant, as returned by the function `spooks.mode`, that indicates precisely which properties from the archetype should be mocked.
+See the documentation for `spooks.mode`, further down in this document, for more information about mocking modes.

 `options.chains` is an optional object containing boolean flags that indicate whether spy methods of the mock instances should support chaining.